Maigret and the Coroner

 Maigret and the Coroner (other English-language title is Maigret at the Coroner's; Maigret chez le coroner) is a detective novel by Belgian writer Georges Simenon, featuring his character Inspector Jules Maigret.
-The novel was written between July 21 to July 30, 1949, in Tucson, Arizona, United States.
+The novel was written between 21 and 30 July 1949, in Tucson, Arizona, United States.
 The book was published in October the same year by Presses de la Cité.

 Translations

 The book was translated into English by Frances Keene and published in 1980 as Maigret and the Coroner in London and as Maigret at the Coroner's in New York.
 In 2016 the novel was translated again, by Linda Coverdale, and published under the title Maigret at the Coroner.

 The first German translation, by Jean Raimond, was published by Kiepenheuer & Witsch in 1959.
 A new translation by Wolfram Schäfer was published by Diogenes Verlag in 1981.

 Adaptation

 The novel was adapted into an episode of the French television series "Les Enquêtes du Commissaire Maigret" (Maigret en Arizona) in 1981, with Jean Richard in the lead role.